 1. The Candidate has been baptized and received the sacrament of Eucharist.

-(A copy of Birth Certificate and a recent Baptismal Certificate are required)
+(A copy of Birth Certificate and a recent Baptismal Certificate are registration)

 Requirements for Reception of the Sacrament of Confirmation: